Start9Labs/documentation/site/source/guides/device-guides/dg-linux/lan-linux.rst

                 sudo bash -c "echo 'start9/adjective-noun.local.crt' >> /etc/ca-certificates.conf"
                 sudo update-ca-certificates

             In the output it should say ``1 added`` if it was successful.
 For most applications, you will now be able to securely connect via ``https``.
 We highly recommend continuing on to our :ref:`Configuring Firefox <ff-linux>` guide.

     .. group-tab:: Arch/Garuda

+        #.
+Ensure you have already `downloaded your server's Root CA </user-manual/getting-started/trust-ca/#download-your-server-s-root-ca>`_

+        #.
 From the folder you have downloaded your Start9 server's Root CA, run the following commands (if you have changed the certificate's filename, be sure to change it here):

             .. code-block:: bash